knightmoves-learn/km__advanced-c-sharp__004-route-params/README.md

 In `HomeEnergyUsageApi/Controllers/HomesController.cs`...

-- Should contain a second HTTP GET method taking one route parameter
+- Create a second HTTP GET method
+  - This method should take one route parameter, off of the initial route `/Homes`
   - This method should return a specific `Home` from the existing list `homes`.
   - The `Home` being returned, should be the `Home` in `homes` whose `ownerLastName` property is the same as the route parameter being passed in to your new GET method.
   - If no `ownerLastName`s in `homes` match the passed route paramter, the method should return the existing `Home notFound`.